 Restore Device with iPhone Backup Extractor

-If your restore from backup doesn't work for any reason, there are softwares out there to help.
+If your restore from backup doesn't work for any reason, there is software out there to help.
 For example, you can download an iPhone backup extractor to recover deleted videos, photos, messages, call history, notes, contacts, and more from both iTunes and iCloud backups.
+You can also go to our guide on how to backup your iPhone for step-by-step instructions.

 Restoring your iPhone is a good idea in the case your device has been infected with a virus.